lpic2book/src/docs/lpic2.200.1.md

 behaviour which would result from a trouble-free operating system.

-If possible, historical data from `sar` or other tools should be investigated and compared to real-time tools like `top`top, `vmstat`vmstat, `netstat` and `iostat`iostat.
+If possible, historical data from `sar` or other tools should be investigated and compared to real-time tools like `top`, `vmstat`, `netstat` and `iostat`.

-Problems reported by either users or reporting tools are often related to availability availability, either certain resources aren't available in an orderly fashion or not at all.
+Problems reported by either users or reporting tools are often related to availability, either certain resources aren't available in an orderly fashion or not at all.
 Orderly fashion might be interpreted as "within an acceptable period of time" here.
-These kind of issues are often reported because they are very noticeable for users, it affects their *user experience*.
+These kinds of issues are often reported because they are very noticeable for users, it affects their *user experience*.

-Examples of these kind of issues might be certain files or (web)applications which aren't accessible or responding in a certain period of time.
+Examples of these kinds of issues might be certain files or (web) applications which aren't accessible or responding in a certain period of time.
 To adequately analyse the situation, it would be handy to have a *baseline* at hand which dictates what the "expected behaviour" should be.
 This baseline should be determined on a system